valohai/docs/source/howto/setup/shared-cache.rst

 Setup a shared cache
 ---------------------

-You'll need to configure your network file system (NFS) either in your cloud or on-premises.
-The main thing is that the workers can access the NFS.
+You'll need to configure your network mount (NFS or SMB) either in your cloud or on-premises.

+The main thing to verify is that the workers can access the network mount.

-After completing your NFS configuration you'll need to send your Valohai the address of the network drive, so it can be configured with the relevant Valohai workers.
+After completing your network mount configuration you'll need to send your Valohai contact the address of the network drive, so it can be configured with the relevant Valohai workers.

 Configure a network file system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. tab:: AWS Elastic File System

-    You can either use an existing, or create a new EFS.
+    You can either use an existing one or create a new EFS.

     .. tip::